Happy New Year from the NRTC!

 Other NRTC News

-- Take Part in Our Research - NRTC researchers use the Participant Registry to recruit individuals who are blind or visually impaired for current and future research projects.
+Are you interested in taking part in our research?
+We use the Participant Registry to recruit individuals who are blind or visually impaired to be involved in current and future research projects.
 The NRTC also shares updates and information to keep participants up-to-date on projects that may be of particular interest to them, such as the NOAA collaboration featured in this newsletter.
 Projects that are currently recruiting participants include an app to help parents and youth focus on employment and a study focused on job retention and career advancement.

 Publications, Presentations, and Miscellanies

 Cmar, J. L., McDonnall, M. C., & Markoski, K. M. (2017).
 In-school predictors of post-school employment for youth who are deaf-blind.
 Career Development and Transition for Exceptional Individuals.

 Crudden, A., McDonnall, M. C., & Sui, Z. (in press).
 Losing employment: At-risk employed vocational rehabilitation applicants with vision loss.
 Journal of Visual Impairment & Blindness.

 Farrow, K., & Rogers P. (2018, March).
 Full Inclusion of Individuals Aging With Vision Loss Through Collaborative Models.
 2018 Annual Conference of the American Society on Aging.
 San Francisco, CA.